 Step 2: Why I Need Testnet Ether?

-Firstly, what is a Testnet Ether?
-Testnet Ether is a coin, that you can use on Ethereum testnet for testing Smart Contracts without spending real money.
+First, what is Testnet Ether?
+Testnet Ether is a coin that you can use on Ethereum testnet to test Smart Contracts without spending real money.

-It has the same properties as usual Ether.
+It has the same properties as Ether.
 You can